ankushroy25/ankushroy25/README.md

 - 👀 I’m interested in Web Development and Cloud technologies
 - 🌱 I’m currently learning AWS
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on beginner web projects
 - 📫 Connect with me - <a href> linkedin.com/in/ankush-roy-b141b2224 </a>